Information cartography in association rule mining: Proposed method

 One-to-one selection is applied as an operator of survivor selection that is borrowed from Differential Evolution (DE)~\cite{storn1997differential}.
 This selection works on the whole metro map $\mathbf{y}_i$.
 Mathematically, it is expressed as follows:

 where the better between trial $\mathbf{y}^{(tri)}_i$ and target $\mathbf{y}^{(org)}_i$ vector is preserved as the candidate solution map that proceeds into the next generation.

-Parent selection is applied by crossover operator for generating the trial solution.
-Although there are many parent selection operators, the parent selection implemented in our study selects the parent among the other population members randomly.
+Parent selection is applied by a crossover operator for generating the trial solution.
+Although there are many parent selection operators, the parent selection implemented in our study selects the parent randomly among the other population members.